 When you open a photo this way in PicMonkey it will be "locked" to the background.
 To separate the photo from the background, open the Layers panel by clicking the 3 stacked squares icon in the bottom right, then clicking the padlock on the background layer.

-Click on your photo layer to edit it with the Image palette.
-To rename your photo, click the existing file name (sometimes: "Untitled") on the top tool bar.
+Click on your photo layer to edit it with the Image Tools menu on the left.
+To rename your photo, click the existing file name (sometimes: "Untitled") on the top toolbar.
 You can also choose where to stash it in your Hub.

 Note: All files autosave to your Hub's "Unsorted" folder by default.